William Poole is John Galsworthy Fellow and Tutor in English, New College, University of Oxford.

 to the origins, contexts, structures, themes, and significance of

-Milton's great epic.
-Milton and the Making of Paradise Lost
+Milton’s great epic.
+Milton and the Making of Paradise Lost is a

-is a pleasure to read! -- Stephen M. Fallon, University of Notre
+*Stephen M. Fallon, University of Notre Dame*

-Milton and the Making of Paradise Lost is a compact jewel,
+Milton and the Making of Paradise Lost is a compact jewel, quite

-years to come. -- Nigel Smith, Princeton University
+*Nigel Smith, Princeton University*

 William Poole is one of the most original and interesting scholars